jyoung4242/articles/peasy/introduction/peasy.md

 ## String Literal Template

-The string literal provides the HTML patters for the library to parse and render.
+The string literal provides the HTML patterns for the library to parse and render.
 Nested inside the template are all the bindings that get parsed and evaluated each render cycle.
-One important item to note is that there MUST be one overarching parent div to hold all the
+One important item to note is that there MUST be one overarching parent element to hold all the HTML content.
+This element can be of any type, `div`, `span`, or whatever you want, just needs to be singular.
-HTML content.
 This example below also shows how CSS can be used in the string literal template and with values bound to the data model.
 Think about the power that unlocks!!!!
 We will discuss events and animations in a later article.

 ```ts
 const template = `